muhammedsafiulazam/softlight/README.md

 2. Add payment method or credits
 3. System uses `gpt-4o-mini` by default (cheapest option)

-### Text Not Found Errors
+### Selector Not Found Errors

-If you see "Text 'X' not found on page":
+If you see "Selector 'X' not found or not clickable":
-- The LLM suggested text that doesn't exist
+- The LLM generated a selector that doesn't match any element
-- System will automatically try alternative approaches
+- System will stop execution to prevent errors
 - Check screenshots in `dataset/` to see what's actually on the page
+- The DOM structure may have changed or the selector needs refinement

 ### Repeated Steps